oVirt/ovirt-site/source/uncategorized/memory-faq.html.md

 When you set your cluster to Memory Optimization, you are setting max_vds_memory_over_commit (see #1) to 150 (server load) or 200 (desktop load).This setting allows oVirt to create VMs as if it had 50% (server load) or (100%) more physical memory than it really has.

-## What does "Shared Memory" stands for?
+## What does "Shared Memory" stand for?

 Shared Memory is the result of [KSM](http://www.linux-kvm.org/page/KSM) memory page de-duplication. oVirt shows the percent of memory being saved by KSM.